-Pew came to the conclusion that not only is America’s Christian share of the population declining, conversely those who do not identify with any organized religion is also on the rise.
-What’s been highly publicized, too, is the major shift among millennials, who are walking away from churches, with more of a feeling that the church lost them than the other way around.
+Based upon the statistics gathered, Pew came to the conclusion that not only is America’s Christian share of the population declining, conversely those who do not identify with any organized religion is also on the rise.
+What’s been highly publicized, too, is the major shift among millennials, who are leaving evangelical churches in droves.
+They are reporting having more of a feeling that the church lost them, more so than the other way around.

 But surely there is more to the story; while it’s difficult to find actual statistics (in terms of real percentages) of people who have left church, there are at least two aspects to the decision to walk away from the church and the Christian faith: the first involves the “why” they decided to walk away; the second involves the question of “what happens next?”